SimonaMavilio/notion-googlecalender-sync/README.md

 - Designed for **free hosting**, nothing else required
 - Has **duplicate check** (prevent duplicate events when workflow reruns)
 - Bi-directional sync (Google Calendar ↔ Notion)
+- **Configurable property names** - Use any property names in your Notion database

 ---